aayushjain92/SCSS-Concepts/README.md

 Steps to run:

-             1.On your local install git
+             1. On your local install git

-             2.Open git bash and type git clone followed by the repo link
+             2. Open git bash and type git clone followed by the repo link

-             3.Go inside the folder and run http-server -p 3000 -d --cors
+             3. Go inside the folder and run http-server -p 3000 -d --cors

-             4.Hit the url : http://127.0.0.1:3000 on the web browser
+             4. Hit the url : http://127.0.0.1:3000 on the web browser